-Milkmaid or sweetened condensed milk is also instead of sugar or in combination with sugar.
-This will bring creamy texture and extra sweetness in the kheer.
+Adding milkmaid or sweetened condensed milk along with sugar will bring creamy texture and extra sweetness in the kheer.

 Cardamom Powder: Freshly ground cardamom powder brings aroma and flavour in kheer.
 The heavenly aroma that spreads in the house when cardamom powder is added to kheer is soul hugging.

-Dry Fruits & Nuts: Finely chopped nuts like cashews, almonds, chironji, pistachio, golden raisins, dates are used in kheer.
+Dry Fruits & Nuts: Finely chopped nuts like cashews, almonds, chironji, pistachio, golden raisins, dates are much preferred as garnish.

-My aunt adds small fried dry or fresh coconut pieces to kheer.
-By soaking up kheer, these pieces taste extremely delicious and bring crunch in the recipe.
+My aunt adds fresh coconut pieces to kheer.
+She chops tiny pieces of fresh coconut and fry them in ghee.
+Once the coconut pieces turn nice golden brown, she adds them to kheer.
+By soaking up kheer, these pieces taste extremely delicious and bring amazing juicy crunch in the recipe.

-During celebration and Eid times, kheer is garnished with gold or silver leaf.
-Sometimes saffron strands or rose petals are also added along with chopped nuts to make it look festive.
+During celebration and Eid times, I love garnishing kheer with gold or silver leaf.
+Sometimes I add saffron strands or rose petals along with chopped nuts to make it look festive and appetizing.

 Storing And Serving Of Kheer:

 Storing: We hardly have leftover of kheer anytime.
-You can easily transfer the leftover kheer in a clean and dry, moisture free freezer bowl.
+But if there is any leftover then transfer it in a clean and dry, moisture free freezer bowl.
 Place the lid tightly and leave it in fridge.